Austin-Landschoot/readfile/README.md

 # readfile
-My own remake of the cat command.
+My first c project.
+A remake of the linux cat command.